Why do cleaning products make allergic rhinitis worse?

 Bathroom cleaners can be particularly bad in terms of the toxins and perfumes they contain so again, be careful what you choose to wipe the loo!

-Sodasan’s Toilet Cleaner Gel, which can be found over with our friends at Jan de Vries, gets rid of tough stains and dirt without containing any nasty preservatives.
+Again, Sodasan is a good brain to try.
+Their toilet cleaner gets rid of tough stains and dirt without containing any nasty preservatives.
 It also contains a subtle, natural fragrance that is unlikely to irritate your allergic rhinitis symptoms but will still leave your bathroom smelling fresh.

 Other cleaning tips